Saving cinema in theaters, penultimate opportunity: these are the chosen films

 prize hunters

-In addition to breaking records, ‘Avatar’ was nominated for nine Oscars – it ended up winning three – and its sequel will hopefully have a similar role in the upcoming Hollywood awards season.
-Several of the films that will be measured in that competition will also hit theaters soon.
-‘Amsterdam’ (November 4), the new David O. Russell, is a criminal intrigue that has one of the most stellar casts imaginable: it stars Christian Bale, Margot Robbie, John David Washington, Robert De Niro, Chris Rock, Anya Taylor -Joy, Michael Shannon, Mike Myers, Zoe Saldaña, Rami Malek and Taylor Swift, and it is not ruled out that Volodímir Zelenski and Pope Francis even appear in it.
+In addition to breaking records, Avatar It was nominated for nine Oscars – it ended up winning three – and it is to be hoped that its sequel will have a similar role in the next Hollywood awards season.
+Several of the films that will be measured in that competition will also hit theaters soon. amsterdam (November 4), the new David O. Russell, is a criminal intrigue that has one of the most stellar casts imaginable: it stars Christian Bale, Margot Robbie, John David Washington, Robert De Niro, Chris Rock, Anya Taylor -Joy, Michael Shannon, Mike Myers, Zoe Saldaña, Rami Malek and Taylor Swift, and it is not ruled out that Volodímir Zelenski and Pope Francis even appear in it.

 Leisure for restless minds